 Alpha-1 Antitrypsin Deficiency, or AATD, is a severe inherited genetic disorder that can cause progressive lung and liver disease.
 The most severe form of AATD arises when a patient has a point mutation in both copies of the SERPINA1 gene at amino acid 342 position (E342K, also known as "Z" allele).
 It is estimated that approximately 60,000 individuals in the United States have two copies of the Z allele.
 There are currently no curative treatments for patients with AATD.
-Our AATD base editing program has demonstrated in cell lines the ability to directly correct the E342K point mutation, potentially addressing both the lung and liver components of the disease.
+Although our clinical trials may produce different results, our AATD base editing program has demonstrated in cell lines the ability to directly correct the E342K point mutation, potentially addressing both the lung and liver components of the disease.

 Glycogen Storage Disease Type 1A, also known as Von Gierke disease, is an inborn disorder of glucose metabolism caused by mutations in the G6PC gene, which results in low blood glucose levels that can be fatal if patients do not adhere to a strict regimen of slow-release forms of glucose, administered every one to four hours (including overnight).
 There are no disease-modifying therapies available for patients with GSD1a.
 Our base editors have demonstrated in cell lines the ability to repair the two most prevalent mutations that cause the disease, R83C and Q347X, representing approximately 59% of all GSD1a patients.
+There is no quarantee that our clinical trials will demonstrate the same results.

-Viral Delivery for Ocular and CNS Disorders: Stargardt Disease
+Viral delivery for ocular and CNS disorders: Stargardt Disease

 Stargardt disease is an inherited disorder of the central region of the retina, causing progressive vision loss typically beginning in adolescence and ultimately leading to central and night vision blindness.
 The most prevalent mutation in the ABCA4 gene that leads to Stargardt disease is the G1961E point mutation, with approximately 5,500 individuals in the United States affected by this mutation.
-Our base editing approach, delivered through AAV viral vectors, has demonstrated in cell lines the ability to repair the G1961E point mutation.
+Although our clinical trials may produce different results, our base editing approach, delivered through AAV viral vectors, has demonstrated in cell lines the ability to repair the G1961E point mutation.